 It was while Henry was in this camp, on January 19, 1945, that his parents received a POW postcard from him that he had written while a POW in Batangas, Philippine Islands.
 In the card, he said, “My health is good.
 Received your letter.
 I hope you are well.
 Tell all my friends hello and ask them to write if possible.
 Keep your chins up as I am hoping to see you soon.”
 His parents had no idea that he was a POW in Japan.

 Clothing for the POWs was Japanese summer uniforms which were inadequate for the cold winters.
 Although the Red Cross had sent, food, blankets, clothing, shoes, and medical supplies to the camp, the Japanese did not issue it to the POWs.
 Instead, they used the supplies themselves.
 When medical supplies arrived at the camp in Red Cross boxes, they were withheld from POWs.
 They also were not given the medical instruments that came in the boxes.
 The POWs who reported for the sick call were beaten and forced to go to work.
 The Japanese misappropriated food, clothing, shoes, medicines, medical supplies, and medical equipment meant for POWs.

 The POWs heard rumors that the war was over, but had no proof of it.
 They convinced their commanding officer, Capt.
-Thomas Walker Davis to approach the Japanese camp commander and ask.
+Davis to approach the Japanese camp commander and ask.
 He did, and the Japanese officer offered his hand to shake hands.
 It was when the two men shook hands that the prisoners knew the war was over.
 The guards had also leaned their rifles along the side of a building.
 The POWs made a break for them.
 They got to the guns before the Japanese.

 It was a month before the POWs were moved from the camp.
 They were taken by train to Tokyo.
 When he was liberated, Henry weighed 80 pounds.
 Henry was boarded onto the U.S.S.
 Rescue on September 12 and processed.
 He was boarded onto the U.S.S.
 San Juan – a light cruiser – and taken to Okinawa.
 From there he was returned to the Philippines.
-When declared healthy, he was boarded onto the S.S.
+When he was declared healthy, he was boarded onto the S.S.
 Simon Bolivar, which sailed from Manila on September 29 or 30, and arrived at San Francisco on October 21, 1945.

 Henry went back to farming.
 He also worked for a lumber company as a lumberjack and truck driver.
-Henry Peck married Lilah Ann Sinclair on October 19, 1946.
-He was the father of four daughters and two sons.
+Henry Peck married Lilah Ann Sinclair on October 19, 1946, and was the father of four daughters and two sons.
 One son died as an infant.
 His wife passed away in 1987, and he married Emma A. Hollingworth on November 21, 1987.
 Henry Peck spent the rest of his life in Brainerd and passed away on February 28, 2011.
 He was buried at Lake Edward Cemetery in Crow Wing County, Minnesota.